Alignak-monitoring-contrib/alignak-demo/README.rst

     git clone https://github.com/Alignak-monitoring/alignak
     cd alignak
     # Install alignak and all its python dependencies
-    # -v will activate the verbose mode of pip
+    # -v will activate the verbose mode of pip (not mandatory...)
     sudo pip install -v .

     # Create alignak user/group and set correct permissions on installed configuration files